epimorphics/dms-update-util/README.md

 # dms-update-util

-Simple utilities to help with data updates within DMS systems
+Utility to help with data updates within DMS systems.

 ## Functionality

 Allows the state of a replicated set of data servers to be held in S3.
-Existing servers can catch up to get by replaying updates from the S3 state.
+Existing servers can catch up to date by replaying updates from the S3 state.
 New servers can initialize their database from the S3 state.

-The S3 state is not necessiarly a complete historical record.
-Old updates may be garbage collected.
+The S3 state is not necessarily a complete historical record, old updates may be garbage collected, it is simplify enough to rebuild the current state.

 ## S3 layout

-Issue that S3 commands can't easily list more than 1000 objects (and provide only very limited patterns for filtering).
-We have systems that will exceed that limit in a few days.
-So we break the "folder" structure down fine grained.

     images/
-        {date}-{time}_{label}_{op}.{format}
+        {date}/{time}/{label}_{op}.{format}
         {name}.opt                   # optional, for use when rebuilding from dump config.ttl                   # future text index support
     updates